J.D., UNH School of Law, 1999

 Prior to his legal career, Robert received a degree in Chemical Engineering and spent time consulting on mining projects in Myanmar and Chile.

 Robert has lectured at his alma mater UNH Law School, teaching pharmaceutical patent litigation.
-He is also an advisory board member for Caddie Now, an emerging start-up bringing caddie services to the ordinary golfer.
 Robert also volunteers with The First Tee, the premier organization seeking to bring the game of golf to youth across the nation.

 Robert has been recognized often by his peers as a leader in intellectual property litigation including being selected as a SuperLawyer from 2014-2017.